cycle/docs/relation/many-to-many.md

     ->fetchAll();
 ```

-You can filter the entity results using `where` method on related properties:
+You can filter the entity results using the `where` method on related properties:

 ```php
 $users = $orm->getRepository(User::class)